joonasy/rebirth/docs/css/helpers.md

 Any classes with terse names, e.g., `cf` and `nbfc`, are either particularly abstract or very commonly used helpers with otherwise excessively long names.
-For example, the `cf` helper is used to "contain floats" without clipping any overflow; the `nbfc` helper is used to create a "new block formatting context".
+For example, the `cf` helper is used to "clearfix" without clipping any overflow; the `nbfc` helper is used to create a

-Make sure to read the documentation within the Sass files of helpers.
-It will contain information about helper classes and their implementations.
+"new block formatting context".
+However I try to avoid these kind of shortcuts as they are pretty hard to understand at first sight.

 ## Modifiying helpers